xmtp/xmtp-dot-org/docs/client-sdk/javascript/tutorials/build-an-xmtp-hello-world-app.md

    ```
    So now, the "connect to XMTP" button should only show when your wallet is connected.

-3. Now, let's add a onClick handler when users click the button.
+3. Now, let's add an onClick handler when users click the button.
 This will initialize XMTP with your app.
    ```tsx title="App.tsx" showLineNumbers
    import React from 'react';
    import './App.css';